Smoke and fire detectors can save your life and your home. Here's a rundown of our favorites.

 If your smoke detector is beeping regularly, it could be because the batteries are running low.

-Try changing the batteries first and if the beeping continues, the device may be sending false alarms.
+Try changing the batteries first.
+If the beeping continues, the device may be sending false alarms.
 Make sure it's far enough from the bathroom or stove to avoid sensing heat or steam any time you use the room.

 There are pros and cons to smart smoke detectors, but it boils down to your preference and budget.